Workplace Equity Report

 QUARTERLY KEY FINDINGS

-Nearly two-thirds (64%) of the Large-Cap 3000 companies release gender/racial demographic data on their workforce in some form, whereas 89% of Large-Cap 1000 companies do.
+• Almost 90% of S&P500 companies release demographic data on their workforce in some form.

-Companies were most likely to release hiring rates of their Black and female employees.
+• Companies were most likely to release hiring rates of their female employees.
 They were least likely to share data related to their Native American and Pacific Islander employees.

 The Workplace Equity Disclosure Initiative has reviewed the Large-Cap 3000 constituent companies to identify which companies are currently releasing standardized, comparable and meaningful human capital data.